DEV SITE .48

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Irish Deck officers can develop towards a career in the Merhcant navy in a number of ways.
-Detailed information is available on the National Maritime College website National Marimitime College.
+Irish Deck Officers can develop towards a career in the merchant navy in a number of ways.
+Detailed information is available on the National Maritime College website National Maritime College.

 A Certificate in Navigational Studies (Seamanship) which may suit school leavers and those with experience of working aboard merchant ships or fishing vessels - NMCI click here